November 08, 2015

 Stage 2: Enamel Decay

 If steps are not taken to reverse or protect the initial lesion, acids from bacteria continue to break down the structure.
-They continue on until they reach the inner dentin layer of teeth.
+They continue on until they reach the inner layer of teeth called dentin.
 The decay is now a cavity in the enamel and visible on x-rays.
 With no enamel to protect it, the dentin is exposed.
-Because the dentin directly links to the nervous center of the tooth (pulp), teeth at this stage of decay often become sensitive to hot, cold, sour, and sweetness.
+Because the dentin directly links to the nervous center of the tooth (pulp), teeth at this stage of decay often become sensitive to hot, cold, sour, and sweet.
 However, many patients do not experience symptoms until very late.
-Once a cavity forms the dentist cannot reverse the damage with remineralization.
-Instead he or she must clear away the infected and decayed tissue and enamel and replace it with a filling.
+Once a cavity forms, the dentist cannot reverse the damage with remineralization.
+Instead, the infected and decayed tissue should be mechanically drilled away and replaced with a filling.

 Stage 3: Dentin Decay

 Decay now progresses beyond the enamel and starts to infect the dentin.
 This layer of your tooth, though still made of minerals, is far more porous.
 This means decay progresses more quickly.
 The hole in the tooth gets bigger, faster.
 Levels of discomfort and sensitivity will intensify.
 The dentist can still use a filling to repair the damage, or larger cavities may require inlays or onlays, a more extensive restoration.